mennat1/blockchain-developer-bootcamp-final-project/readme.md

-# A simple instant exchange that lets users buy and sell ERC20 tokens
+# A simple instant exchange that lets users buy and sell ERC20 tokens:
 - This Dapp lets you buy/sell two ERC20 Tokens (TKNA/TKNB) by specifying the (token amount/ETH amount/USD amount).
 - Once the Txn is confirmed you can see the update in your account details and in the SwapTokens Contract details.
    <br> (i.e. the change in TKNA balance/TKNB balance/ETH balance)